scikit-learn-contrib/sklearn-pandas/README.rst

 Development
 ******************
+* Change behaviour of DataFrameMapper's fit_transform method to invoke each underlying transformers' native fit_transform if implemented. (#150)
 * Add ``strategy`` and ``replacement`` parameters to ``CategoricalImputer`` to allow imputing with values other than the mode. (#144)

 1.6.0 (2017-10-28)
 ******************